brdsng/brdsng.github.io/setup.md

 To configure Birdsong's settings in your guild, you will need to use the `>>set` command.
 This command can only be used by the server owner.

 ```
->>set mod_role <role>
+$$set mod_role <role>
 ```

-Set which role you'd like to have moderator permissions.
-Users with moderator permissions can issue punishments and read modlogs.
-Until you set this setting, only the owner can run mod-level commands.
-[Read more about moderator permissions.](/docs#access-level-all)
+Set which role you'd like to have moderator permissions. **If you don't have a mod role set up, only the server owner can run mod commands.** [Read more about moderator permissions.](/docs#access-level-all)

 ```
 $$set mute_role <role>
 ```

-When a user gets muted, Birdsong will apply this role to them.
-IMPORTANT: If you don't have this set up, Birdsong will not be able to mute users in your server!
+When a user gets muted, Birdsong will apply this role to them. **If you don't have a mute role set up, Birdsong will not be able to mute users in your server.**

 ```
 $$set log_channel <channel>